atul161/Task/README.md

 # Task
 #How I Achieved this?
-1)Used Download Manager For Downloading Js File(We Need only  one time to download) 2)Downloading Js File and Injecting js code to html 3)Used JsInterface for Achieving Handlers functionality 4)RecyclerView to show progress Indicator(Multiple Progress Indicator) 5)Realtime Update on Ui thread.
+*Used Download Manager For Downloading Js File(We Need only  one time to download) *Downloading Js File and Injecting js code to html *Used JsInterface for Achieving Handlers functionality *RecyclerView to show progress Indicator(Multiple Progress Indicator) *Realtime Update on Ui thread.
 Some Screen Shot Added

 Some of the screenshots of this app: